The Homosexual Was Invented in 1869

 The distinction is simple but its implications are total: before the late nineteenth century, there were sexual acts, not sexual persons.

 Sodomy was a sin.
 Buggery was a crime.
-These were things you did, like theft or blasphemy—not things you were.
-A man who committed sodomy was a sodomite in the same way a man who committed murder was a murderer: the noun described the act, not an ontological category.
+These were things you did, like theft or blasphemy, not things you were.
+A man who committed sodomy was a sodomite in the same way a man who committed murder was a murderer: the noun described the act rather than an ontological category.

 This means there was no “closet” to be in.
 No identity to suppress or discover.
 No authentic self being hidden beneath a performed self.
-There was conduct—and conduct could be regulated, judged, punished, or overlooked—but it didn’t define the soul.
+I will talk about that a few sections deeper in.

 The Symposium